-TURNABOUT (Series Working Title) conveys how my characters find the world they inhabit.
-Nearly everything they believe to be true comes into question, and nothing is “fair” in love or war, especially when the power to give or take life is at stake.
+TURNABOUT conveys how my characters find the world they inhabit.
+Nearly everything they believe to be true comes into question, and nothing is “fair” in love or war, especially when life or death is at stake.

 Alaric the Norman of Ewyas, joins William of Normandy against the wishes of his family, who are oath-bound to Harold of Wessex.
 Genevieve Elysia (Elise) de Fontenay, a Norman countess, is given to Alaric in marriage, a forfeit paid by her uncle for murdering Alaric’s family.

 The Alabaster Rook (II)

 William the Conqueror’s kingdom is seething with unrest.
 Alaric the Norman of Ewyas, attempts to counter the unnecessary violence of the Norman occupation.
 Alaric’s formidable wife, Genevieve Elysia (Elise) de Fontenay, is related to the Conqueror’s numerous enemies.
 Imprisoned at Tutbury Castle, she flourishes, despite the intrusion of an overly attentive priest and her husband’s vindictive mistress.

 The Fool’s Mate (III)